 WSCC is required to determine when the student withdrew.
-The withdrawal date is: The date the student began the institution's withdrawal process by completing a withdrawal form and submitting it to the Records Office; an unofficial withdrawal (the last known attendance at a documented academically related activity); or the midpoint of the period of enrollment period for a student who leaves without notifying the institution.
+The withdrawal date is: The date the student began the institution's withdrawal process by completing a withdrawal form and submitting it to the Records Office; an unofficial withdrawal (the last known attendance at a documented academically related activity); or the midpoint of the enrollment period for a student who leaves without notifying the institution and no last date of attendance is determined.